 Students in the Bachelor of Arts Completion Program have the opportunity to learn through applied classes that are career-relevant and focus on the experience students bring to the classroom.
-Students can take classes in this bachelor’s degree completion program as hybrid and/or online and learn how to function on high-performance teams, manage diversity and resolve oversight.
+Students can take classes in this bachelor’s degree completion program as hybrid and/or online and learn how to function on high-performance teams, leverage diversity, and resolve conflict.
 Bachelor’s completion students complete a leadership integrative project that expands their perspectives of leadership.

 This degree prepares students to:

-Apply leadership and organization studies theory and principles and formulate arguments in writing and speaking that contain a clear purpose, well-organized, relevant content, and a conclusion that directly reflects the purpose and strength of the content
+Apply leadership and organization studies theory and principles to formulate well-organized arguments in writing and speaking that contain a clear purpose, relevant content, and a conclusion that directly reflects the purpose and strength of the content.

 Leadership and Organization Studies